Posts

 Do Not Drift Away

-The first chapter of Hebrews emphasizes the supremacy of the High Priest who sits at the “ right hand of the Majesty on high .”
-First, the eternal sovereignty of God is described (“ Your throne, O God, is to times everlasting ”).
-Next, the qualifications of the Son for the priesthood are stated (“ You loved righteousness and hated lawlessness ”).
-This leads to the Letter’s first exhortation at the beginning of Chapter 2.
-Considering the excellency of the Son’s name and status, any failure to heed the “ word spoken ” in him will result in horrific consequences.
+The first chapter of Hebrews emphasizes the supremacy of the High Priest who now sits at the “ right hand of the Majesty on High .”
+In the chapter’s second half, the eternal sovereignty of God is described (“ Your throne, O God, is to times everlasting ”), then the qualifications of the Son for the priesthood are stated (“ You loved righteousness and hated lawlessness ”).
+This leads to the exhortation at the beginning of Chapter 2.

 His Distinguished Name

-The Son achieved the “ purification of sins ,” and therefore, he qualified to “ sit down at the right hand of the majesty on high .”
-In this exalted position as the High Priest “ after the order of Melchizedek ,” he intercedes for his people.
-And he inherited a “ more distinguished name ,” namely, that of “ Son .”
-And in Chapter 1, the Letter to the Hebrews demonstrates that this “ Son ” and High Priest is vastly superior to even creatures as mighty and glorious as angels.
+The Son achieved the “ Purification of Sins ,” thereby qualifying to “ sit down at the right hand of the Majesty on High .”
+As the appointed High Priest “ after the order of Melchizedek ,” he now intercedes for his people in the very presence of God.
+Moreover, he inherited a “ more distinguished name ” than even the angels, namely, “ Son .”
+In its first chapter, the Letter to the Hebrews demonstrates that this “ Son ” and High Priest is superior to even creatures as glorious as the angels of God.

 Son Surpasses Moses